 1. Handling molting

 If your girls are molting, they will lay fewer eggs, so try not to panic if you see egg production drop down suddenly right now.
 While they molt, it’s a good idea to give them some extra treats for their health.
-Protein is good, and sunflower seeds are a nice treat and can help their little bodies as they go through the molt.
+Protein is good.
+Feed with extra protein can help, and sunflower seeds are a nice treat and can help their little bodies as they go through the molt.

 2. Thinking about light

 You can supplement with light as the days get very short.
 This will keep your egg production from completely plummeting because chickens do need light to produce eggs.
-However, be aware that light supplementation means your hens won’t get the rest that their bodies need.
-We used to supplement with light, but we will not anymore.
-In my three years of keeping chickens, I’m learning just how hard egg laying is on their little bodies.
-Sure, chickens were evolved to lay eggs but not so many.
-That’s human intervention.
-So our girls are getting a rest, but if you need to supplement with light for food or financial reasons, be sure to use safe lighting, just a 25 watt bulb and keep that bulb away from feathers and bedding.
+However, be aware that light supplementation means your hens won’t get the rest that their bodies may need.
+If you need to supplement with light for food or financial reasons, be sure to use safe lighting, just a 25 watt bulb and keep that bulb away from feathers and bedding.

 3. Keeping clean, fresh water

 When it starts to get really cold, water will freeze, so you really, really have to stay on top of the water thing.
 Some people get heaters for the water.
 That is a great idea.
 We have an insulated coop, plus the girls put out a lot of heat, so we haven’t had to use a water heater.
-However, a water heater would work best if you don’t have enough warmth in your coop.
-And you have to make sure the water is fresh and clean every single day.
+However, every morning, we do get up early and bust out the ice and put in fresh water.
+We don’t mind too much though.
+It’s our ritual.
+I think the key thing is you have to make sure the water is fresh and clean every single day.
 Even during the winter, clean water really is the most important ingredient to chicken health.

 4. Preventing chicken boredom

 Be aware of chicken boredom in the winter months because it’s a real thing and will cause your girls to be mean to each other.
 Your chickens could get hurt.
-Our girls go from free ranging everywhere to only having their coop, a run, and some paths my husband shovels.
+Our girls go from free ranging within a fenced 3/4 acre giant chicken yard to only having their coop, a run, and some paths my husband and I shovel because the snow really stacks up here in Maine.
 We also have a few girls who do not want to go out when it’s snowy at all.
 So we have to find ways to get them some space and some things to do.

 One thing you can do is just make sure they get as much space as possible in the snow.
 They really do need to get outside to play, even when it’s cold.
-My husband was great about shoveling our girls’ run, and we read last year about saving the leaves from your trees this fall in bags and spreading them in the snow for your chickens to walk on and peck around in.
-We did this last year, and it was wonderful.
-This is actually the best tip I can share.
-It’s genius.
-It gives a great use for your leaves and will really help your chicky girls.
+We are religious about shoveling out their run area and some paths around the chicken yard, and the best advice I have for this is to save your leaves right now.
+Then, after you shovel out the snow, put down the leaves, so your chickens have something to walk on and play in.
+This is the most genius plan I think we’ve ever had in terms of winter prep.
+It gives a great use for your leaves and will really help your chickens stay sane in the coming winter.

 But you can also give your chickens different kinds of treats to keep them busy.
 Just make sure they are healthy treats, and, of course, always keep a balanced diet in mind.
 But, last winter, we would share fruit and vegetable scraps, and the variety was good.
 Working on the fruits and veggies also kept the girls busy.